Send the link below via email or IMCopy

 Closing: American Revolution Rap

-What were the causes, both immediate and long term, of the American Revolution against England?
+What were the causes of the American Revolution against England?

 Young George Washington